 - Is there a significant latency in replication between the data centers?
 This can cause replication problems.

-- Atlanta experiences full failure, AWS picks up the traffic.
-If AWS then fails, the cold data center is brought online.
+- The Atlanta data center experiences full failure, traffic moves to the Amazon AWS data center.
+If Amazon AWS fails, traffic moves to the cold data center.

 - What is our risk tolerance?

 - Are you planning for individual agents, the machines they are installed on, or entire data centers to be unavailable?

 - How do the Okta recommendations fit in with your existing high availability or disaster recovery procedures?

 When planning your AD integration, review your existing AD implementation and answer these questions:

 - What kind of trusts are in place?